holychowders/inventory_management_system/README.md

 ### Hooks Configured

 pre-commit has been configured with the following tools:
+- sqlfluff: Formats and lints SQL code.
+  - This tool works a little strangely, in that it will try to enforce consistency with the first use of a construct.
+For example, if the first identifier you name is lowercase, it will complain when you use a different convention for future identifiers in the same SQL file.
+  - **NOTE!** An important quirk to note is that trailing commas will cause a parsing error.
+This is silly and easy to do, so beware of where you're putting your commas.
+If you see `[1 templating/parsing errors found]` and you know your SQL is valid, this may be the issue.
-- pyupgrade: Upgrades syntax to a specified version
+- pyupgrade: Upgrades syntax to a specified version.
   - As one example, for specified version >= 3.10, `def thing(): -> List[int]:` becomes `def thing() -> list[int]:`, allowing the builtin `list` to be used for annotations instead of importing `from typing import List`.
-  - It is currently specified to python version 3.11
+  - It is currently specified to python version 3.11.
-- autoflake: Removes unused imports and variables
+- autoflake: Removes unused imports and variables.
-- isort: Sorts imports alphabetically by import type
+- isort: Sorts imports alphabetically by import type.
 - black: Formats code according to the PEP 8 standard.
 Will prevent the linters below from reporting nit-picky things, and save you from having to think about such nit-picky things.
 - vulture: Checks for dead code.
 - pylint: A proper static code analyzer.
 - mypy: Static type checking.
-Example warning: "Returning None from function declared to return str"
+Example warning: "Returning None from function declared to return str".
 - flake8: Also performs static code analysis (this time with pyflakes), checks compliance with the PEP 8 style guide (using pycodestyle), performs complexity analysis (with McCabe).
   - The `flake8-bugbear` plugin is also being used with flake8 for semantic analysis.
 - The vanilla hooks for checking miscellaneous things like yaml, toml, and trailing whitespace.